apache/linkis-website/docs/user-guide/datasource-manual.md

 ![datasource](/Images/deployment/datasource/datasource.png)

 - The LinkisDataSourceRemoteClient client assembles the http request according to the request parameters,
-- HTTP request sent to linkis-ps-data-source-manager
+- HTTP request sent to linkis-ps-publicservice
-- linkis-ps-data-source-manager will perform basic parameter verification, some interfaces can only be operated by the administrator role
+- linkis-datasource-manager-server-x.x.x.jar will perform basic parameter verification, some interfaces can only be operated by the administrator role
-- linkis-ps-data-source-manager performs basic data operations with the database
+- linkis-datasource-manager-server-x.x.x.jar performs basic data operations with the database
-- The data source test connection interface provided by linkis-ps-data-source-manager internally uses rpc to call the ps-metadatamanager method for connection test
+- The data source test connection interface provided by linkis-datasource-manager-server-x.x.x.jar internally uses rpc to call the ps-metadatamanager method for connection test
 - The data result after the http request is processed will be mapped and converted from the result set to the entity class by annotating the DWSHttpMessageResult function

 LinkisDataSourceRemoteClient interface